Work Visas for Japan

 Participants on the Japanese government's JET (Japan Exchange & Teaching) Program will be issued visas as Instructor, in the case of Assistant Language Teachers (ALTs) or as Specialist in Humanities/International Services in the case of Coordinators for International Relations (CIRs).
 The JET Desk or JET Coordinator at the Embassy or Consulate General of Japan where you were interviewed for your job in Japan will provide you with the necessary documents to apply for a working visa for Japan.

-Japan has mutual working holiday visa agreements with Australia, Canada, Denmark, France, Germany, Hong Kong, Ireland, The Republic of Korea, New Zealand and the United Kingdom.
-There is a similar but separate arrangment for Taiwan administered by the Interchange Association Japan (IAJ; 交通協会).
+Japan has mutual working holiday visa agreements with Australia, Canada, Denmark, France, Germany, Hong Kong, Ireland, The Republic of Korea, New Zealand, Norway and the United Kingdom.
+There is a similar but separate arrangement for Taiwan administered by the Interchange Association Japan (IAJ; 交通協会).
 Young people normally between the ages of 18-25 (sometimes 30 with the agreement of the immigration office) may work part-time during a one-year stay in Japan.

 Long-term residents (typically people who have lived in Japan for more than 10 years, or less for people with Japanese ancestry or a Japanese spouse) may apply for permanent residency (eijyuken; 永住権) at their local immigration office.
 Permanent residency is indefinite and allows any paid-for work or employment.
 Nevertheless, permanent residents still require a re-entry permit for the purpose of re-entering Japan after trips abroad.